 3. A standard storage area with proper covering and shading will be provided for all GI conduits materials.
 The material should be stored at least 1.5m from the ground.
 Appropriate stopper/wedges will be made available.

-4. The company makes sure that every employee is safety inducted before entering the site, and they will learn about the site’s safety regulations and rules, site’s emergency procedure, and so on.
+4. The company makes sure that every employee is safely inducted before entering the site, and they will learn about the site’s safety regulations and rules, the site’s emergency procedure, and so on.